-- is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - is a young carer; - is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking or exploitation; - is in a family whose circumstances present challenges for the child, such as adult substance abuse, adult mental health issues or domestic abuse; - has returned home to their family from care; - is at risk of being radicalised or exploited; - is a privately fostered child; - is showing early signs of abuse and/or neglect; and/or - is particularly vulnerable in any of the ways identified in paragraph 6 above.
+- is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - has a mental health need; - is a young carer; - is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking or exploitation; - is in a family whose circumstances present challenges for the child, such as adult substance abuse, adult mental health issues or domestic abuse; - has a family member in prison, or is affected by parental offending; - has returned home to their family from care; - is at risk of 'honour'-based abuse, such as Female Genital Mutilation or Forced Marriage; - is at risk of being radicalised or exploited; - is a privately fostered child; - is persistently absent from education, including persistent absences for part of the school day; - is showing early signs of abuse and/or neglect; and/or - is particularly vulnerable in any of the ways identified in section 6 above.

-The Early Help process can only be effective if it is undertaken with the agreement of the child's parents/carers.
-Young people in secondary schools may consent to early help possibly including an Early Help Pathway to Change process in their own right, subject to Information sharing - Advice for practitioners providing safeguarding services to children, young people, parents and carers (HMG 2018).
-The school should seek advice from an Early Help Officer or the MASH Education Lead in those circumstances.
-The Early Help Pathway to Change process should involve the child and family as well as all the professionals who are working with them.
+The Early Help Pathway process can only be effective if it is undertaken with the agreement of the child's parents/carers.
+Young people in secondary schools may consent to early help possibly including an Early Help Pathway process in their own right, subject to Information sharing - Advice for practitioners providing safeguarding services to children, young people, parents and carers (HMG 2018).
+The school will seek advice from the Family Information Service (01926 742274), the Family Support Helpline (01926 412412) or the Integrated Front Door Education Lead in those circumstances.
+The Early Help Pathway process must involve the child and family as well as all the professionals who are working with them.

 The school will keep the needs and circumstances of children receiving early help under constant review.
-If the child's situation does not improve and/or the child's parents and/or the child do not consent to early help, the school will make a judgement about whether, without help, the needs of the child will escalate.
-If so, the school will seek the parents' consent to a referral to a multi-agency Locality Panel in order to address the child's needs.
-Alternatively, a referral to Children's Social Care may be necessary.
+If the child's situation does not improve and/or the child's parents and/or the child do not consent to early help, the school will make a judgement about whether, without help, the needs of the child are likely to escalate.
+If so, the school will seek further advice from early help services as above or will contact the Integrated Front Door to discuss whether a referral to Children's Social Care is appropriate.

-9. Attendance
+10. Attendance

 We recognise that full attendance at school is important to the well-being of all our pupils and enables them to access the opportunities made available to them at school.
 Attendance is monitored closely and we address poor or irregular attendance without delay working in partnership with the Warwickshire Attendance Service (WAS) when patterns of absence give rise to concern.
-Our Attendance Policy is set out in a separate document and is reviewed regularly by the Governing Body.
+Our Attendance Policy is set out in a separate document and is reviewed regularly by the SSC.

-10. Children Missing from Education
+11. Children Missing from Education

-The school operates in accordance with statutory guidance Children Missing Education - Statutory guidance (DfE 2016).
+The school operates in accordance with Children Missing Education - Statutory Guidance (DfE 2016)